onflow/flow-playground-tutorials/README.md

 flow accounts create
 ```

-Once you are in flow.json, make sure that the deployment section contains 'FungibleToken', 'GovernanceToken' and 'Voting'.
+Make sure that the deployment section in 'flow.json' contains 'FungibleToken', 'GovernanceToken' and 'Voting'.

 Create the voter accounts:
 ```console